hneemann/Digital/README.md

 ## Documentation ##

-The [documentation](https://github.com/hneemann/Digital/releases/latest) is available in English, German, Spanish, Portuguese and simplified Chinese.
+The [documentation](https://github.com/hneemann/Digital/releases/latest) is available in English, German, Spanish, Portuguese, French and simplified Chinese.
 It is still very incomplete but it contains a chapter "First Steps" which explains the basic usage of Digital.
 The documentation also contains a list of available 74xx chips and a list of available keyboard shortcuts.

 ## Translations ##

-So far Digital is available in English, German, Spanish, Portuguese and simplified Chinese.
+So far Digital is available in English, German, Spanish, Portuguese, French and simplified Chinese.
 If someone wants to add a
 new translation, please let me [know](mailto:digital-simulator@web.de).
 I can provide you with a special file for translation.
 This file is much easier to